TalmageWoodhouse/Startup/README.md

 ![Design image](HabitTracker.png)

-Here is a sequence Diagram showing how users interact with the application to move pieces and increment tiles.
+Here is a sequence Diagram showing how users interact with the application to complete tasks and see their streaks or their habits on certain days.

 ```mermaid
 sequenceDiagram